MAKIO135/MultiLayeredVideoSequencer/README.markdown

 	- Layers: a succession of clips playing one after another, you can modify each layer settings and choose a delay before playing Layer.<br>
 	- Composition: all the Layers playing at the same time (after their launch delay is met) with the blendMode chosen for the current clip of each Layer.</ul>
 </li>
-<h4>Due to some bug on the first part, only the first part is released at this time.</h4>
+<h4>Due to some issues, only the first part is released at this time.</h4>
 <br>
 <h2>Part 1: Clip Editor</h2>
 <img src="http://makio.free.fr/divers/Github/VideoSequencerPart1.png" alt="Video Sequencer Part 1"><br>
-<p>This allows you to edit Clip settings like:</p>
+<p>The Clip Editor allows you to edit Clip settings like:</p>
 <li>
 	<ul>- play mode: loop or play-playback<br>
 	- number of repetition (loop 1 = play once, you need 2 for play-playback)<br>